So you’re in the market to sell your mobile home and trying to see how much you can get for it?

 - Check with the park manager

 - Ask a Realtor that specializes in mobile homes to do a comparative market analysis

 Don’t just do one of these…. actually do all.
-This will help you in determining an exact and reasonable price for your home.
-And keep in mind all the other factors of age, location, and condition to set that price at a better comparative value.
+This will help you in determining an accurate and reasonable price for your home.
+And keep in mind all the other factors of age, location, and condition to set that price at a better comparative price.